AdobeDocs/analytics.en/help/admin/admin/conversion-var-admin/merchandising-evars.md

 ### Merchandising

-This option is not available for regular eVars.
+This option is not available for standard eVars.
 The [!UICONTROL Merchandising] setting lets you to pick either [!UICONTROL Conversion Variable Syntax] or [!UICONTROL Product Syntax] as the method for capturing the merchandising eVar's value.

 **[!UICONTROL Conversion Variable Syntax]** means that you set the eVar value in its own variable.
 For example, with Conversion Variable Syntax, the `eVar1` value of "internal keyword search" is set as follows within the page code (or the AppMeasurement code, AEP Web SDK code, and so on):